 Originally created for stage, this version of the piece has been re-imagined by Gaitkrash for the online medium.

 The video will be available to watch on our homepage online for two weeks, from 14 May onwards.
-Register for tickets to receive a reminder directly to your inbox, directing you to the release.

 The performance is organised in conjunction with the virtual conference Marlen Haushofer in Context.